Podcasting and Audio Storytelling

 Course learning outcomes

-• Demonstrate an understanding of the history, context, and distinctiveness of audio-based, mediated storytelling
+• Research and analyse the history, context, and distinctiveness of audio-based, mediated storytelling.

-• Apply theoretical knowledge and practical skills learned in the course through the production of a podcast or audio story
+• Apply theoretical knowledge and practical skills to audio story

 • Communicate effectively through written, audio, and visual modalities